jbamuro/waccamole/README.md

 If you need wifi, Slate is the recommended one to go with. however, you *can* make mango's perform adequately with wifi on dedicated APs.

+The routers can be powered via usb, so you might be tempted to plug it into the ALLS.
+However, ALLS USB ports aren't always live, so startup will be a race condition between the game's network check & error and your router's boot/connection.
+It's best to plug it into wall power instead.

 Total Power plugs needed: 4
 ALLS, TV, PCB I/O, Network Router